MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-VIII-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner/part-891-Supportive-Housing-Elderly-Persons-Disabilities/subpart-A-General-Program-Requirements/section-891.105.md

 *Start-up expenses* mean necessary costs (to plan a Section 202 or Section 811 project, as applicable) incurred by the Sponsor or Owner prior to initial closing.

-*Tenant payment to Owner* equals total tenant payment less utility allowance, if any.
+*Tenant rent* equals total tenant payment less utility allowance, if any.

 *Total tenant payment* means the monthly amount defined in, and determined in accordance with part 5, subpart F of subtitle A of this title.